 - Subject to more reporting requirements than that of IBCs

 Recommended offshore jurisdictions: Hong Kong, Singapore

-Want to gain insights into Hong Kong Pte Ltd?
+Want to know about Hong Kong Pte Ltd in detail?
 This blog gets you covered: All you should know about Private Company in Hong Kong

 3. Decide on an appropriate offshore jurisdiction